 If you’ve already contacted Apple or Google about suspected fraudulent activity and they’ve sent you to us, please contact us at firstname.lastname@example.org.
 Be sure to include specific details like what happened and when, transaction ID receipts, relevant screenshots, etc.

 We don't offer support via phone but we are easy to reach either directly from within the game or via email.
-Our well trained support staff is happy to answer your questions 24/7 in the following languages: Arabic, Dutch, Chinese (Simplified & Traditional), English, Farsi, Finnish, French, German, Indonesian, Italian, Japanese, Korean, Malay, Portuguese, Russian, Spanish, Thai, Turkish and Vietnamese.
+Our well trained support staff is happy to answer your questions 24/7 in the following languages: Arabic, Chinese (Simplified & Traditional), English, Finnish, French, German, Indonesian, Italian, Japanese, Korean, Malay, Portuguese, Russian, Spanish and Turkish.

 HOW TO CONTACT US DIRECTLY FROM WITHIN THE GAME